Davar Ardalan: Family

-Her grandmother, Helen Jeffreys Bakhtiar, a public health worker in Iran during the 1950s, was honored by the nomadic Bakhtiari tribe, who named a mountain after her.
+Her maternal grandmother, Helen Jeffreys Bakhtiar, a public health worker in Iran during the 1950s, was honored by the nomadic Bakhtiari tribe, who named a mountain after her.
+Her maternal grandfather, Abol Ghassem Bakhtiar was a noted physician in Iran.

-Her uncle Jamshid, better known as Jim, was a fullback and placekicker at the University of Virginia and he was selected by the Football Writers Association of America as a first-team back on its 1957 College Football All-America Team; he later became a psychiatrist.
+Her maternal uncle Jamshid, better known as Jim Bakhtiar (1934–2022), was a fullback and placekicker at the University of Virginia and he was selected by the Football Writers Association of America as a first-team back on its 1957 College Football All-America Team; he later became a psychiatrist.

-Ardalan's parents married in 1960 and divorced in 1976.
+She is a great-granddaughter of Ali-Akbar Davar.

+Ardalan married to John Oliver Smith, an environmental engineer and entrepreneur.
+Ardalan and Smith have raised eight children together, and live in the Washington, D.C., metro area.

 Awards and recognition

 In April 2002, Ardalan and Jacki Lyden received a Gracie award from the American Women in Radio and Television for the NPR documentary Loss and Its Aftermath, the story of Israeli and Palestinian parents speaking about the deaths of their children in the conflict.

 On May 10, 2014, Ardalan was awarded an Ellis Island Medal of Honor at a ceremony in New York City.
 This honor is awarded to "American citizens who have distinguished themselves within their own ethnic groups while exemplifying the values of the American way of life."

 In March 2022, Ardalan's team at National Geographic's Overheard were honored at the Ambies for Best Knowledge, Science and Tech Podcast.
 The team also won three Anthem Awards in February 2022: Gold for the episode In Conversation: Reframing Black History and Culture, and two silver medals, for Searching for the Himalaya’s Ghost Cats and Olympic Training During a Pandemic.
 In May 2022, Overheard received a Webby, in the category of Diversity and Inclusion in Podcast, for its episode A Reckoning in Tulsa.

 In 2025, Ardalan was a finalist in two categories of the Booz Allen Gen AI Academy Awards for her innovative work in generative AI and storytelling.
-She has been recognized with 2023 and 2024 Signal Awards for her work with National Geographic, and recognized with a NASA Team Leadership award for Space Apps, two NABJ Awards, a Gracie Award from the American Women in Radio and Television and a shout-out in the comic strip Zippy.
+She has been recognized with 2023 and 2024 Signal Awards for her work with National Geographic, and recognized with a NASA Team Leadership award for Space Apps, two NABJ Awards, a Gracie Award from the American Women in Radio and Television and a mention in the comic strip Zippy.